 Top-10 Public Law Schools.
-In March 2014, the top-ten public law schools (eleven with ties) as ranked by U.S. News and World Report were as follows (the parenthetical number indicates the school's overall ranking among all law schools, public or private):
+In March 2015, the top-ten public law schools as ranked by U.S. News and World Report were as follows (the parenthetical number indicates the school's overall ranking among all law schools, public or private):

-University of Virginia (8)

-University of California-Berkeley (Boalt Hall) (9)

-University of Michigan (tied for 10)

-University of Texas (15)

-UCLA (tied for 16)

-University of Minnesota (tied for 20)

-University of Alabama (23)

-University of Washington (tied for 24)

-University of Iowa (Tied 27)

-University of Indiana - Bloomington (Tied 29)

-University of Georgia (Tied 29)
+University of Virginia (tied for 8) University of California-Berkeley (Boalt Hall) (tied for 8) University of Michigan (11) University of Texas (15) UCLA (16) University of Minnesota (tied for 20) University of Alabama (tied for 22) University of Iowa (tied for 22) Arizona State University (tied for 26) University of Washington (28)

 Peer Law Schools.
 The School of Law has selected the following peer law schools by considering the following factors: (1) peer institutions of the University; (2) connection with a major public research university; and (3) number of full-time J.D. students enrolled.
-(The parenthetical indicates the school's March 2014 U.S. News ranking.)
+(The parenthetical indicates the school's March 2015 U.S. News ranking.)

-University of Kentucky (Tied 58) University of Missouri-Columbia (Tied 64) University of Kansas (Tied 68) Louisiana State University (Tied 72) University of Tennessee (Tied 72)
+University of Kentucky (tied for 63) University of Missouri-Columbia (tied for 59) University of Kansas (tied for 67) Louisiana State University (tied for 94) University of Tennessee (tied for 52)